kaz-utashiro/greple/README.md

 ## LEXICAL EXPRESSION

 **greple** takes the first argument as a search pattern specified by `--le` option.
-In `--le` pattern, you can set multiple keywords in a single parameter.
-Each keyword is separated by spaces, and the first character describe the type.
+In the `--le` pattern, you can set multiple keywords in a single parameter.
+Each keyword is separated by spaces, and the first letter describes its type.

     none  And pattern            : --and  -e
     +     Required pattern       : --must -r
     -     Negative match pattern : --not  -v
     ?
 Optional pattern       : --may  -t

-Just like internet search engine, you can simply provide `foo bar baz` to search lines including all words.
+Just like internet search engines, you can simply provide `foo bar baz` to search lines including all of them.

     greple 'foo bar baz'